Anna Richards CounsellinG & Consulting

 • Instructor and Coach at the Centre for Conflict Resolution, JIBC

-• Vice President and Consultant at The Neutral Zone Coaching & Consulting
+• Vice President, The Neutral Zone Coaching & Consulting

 Education